 In the app, the navigation bar at the bottom lets you browse and shop for new magazines, view your current library, see magazine suggestions on your home page, and jump back into your current issue.
 While reading, the app lets you switch between a zoomed-in Article View, or keep the page zoomed out so you can see it in its entirety.
 There are also settings for adjusting text and brightness, adding bookmarks, and changing the background color.

 Amazon Kindle’s immense selection, customizable settings, and vivid Article View make it a great choice overall.
 And hey—with all the books, comic books, newspapers, and audiobooks it offers, along with its amazing features, Amazon Kindle is the best option for reading in general.

-Along with bringing you, well, news, Apple News+ ($9.99 per month) also offers a nice selection of premium magazines.
+Along with bringing you, well, news, Apple News+ (Free, with in-app purchases) also offers a nice selection of premium magazines.
 After all, it bought the previous market-leading magazine service, Texture, in 2018 for that reason.
 Although Apple’s selection of magazines is far from the largest—it only has a few hundred to choose from, where others have thousands—it offers access to pretty much all of the most popular titles and top newspapers you’d expect these services to carry.